fiskalizimi/pos-csharp/readme.md

 * [atkcli for MacOS M1/M2](https://github.com/fiskalizimi/pos-csharp/raw/refs/heads/main/atkcli/atk-cli-macos-apple-silicon.zip)
 * [atkcli for Linux](https://github.com/fiskalizimi/pos-csharp/raw/refs/heads/main/atkcli/atk-linux.zip)

-Once you have downloaded the atkcli tool, and extracted/unzipped it to a folder, then you need to use the following command by chaning the values in curly braces and providing valid data:
+Once you have downloaded the atkcli tool, and extracted/unzipped it to a folder, then you need to use the following command by changing the values in curly braces and providing valid data:

 ```
 ./atkcli onboard -b "{businesID}" -f "{fiscalID}" -p "{PosID} -n "{Business name}" -u "http://a94422f45ed154fe59456dd9678d460f-556849162.us-east-1.elb.amazonaws.com/ca/signcsr"
 ```

-For example, if you BusinssID (NUI) is 888234, FiscalID is 3543234 and the business name is "Joe Bloggs Caffee", then the command for POS with id 1 would look like:
+For example, if your BusinessID (NUI) is 888234, FiscalID is 3543234 and the business name is "Joe Bloggs Caffee", then the command for POS with id 1 would look like:
 ```
  ./atkcli onboard -b "888234" -f "3543234" -p "1"  -n "Joe Bloggs Caffee" -u "http://a94422f45ed154fe59456dd9678d460f-556849162.us-east-1.elb.amazonaws.com/ca/signcsr"
 ```